vtex/github-pull-request-script/config/PR_TEMPLATE.md

 # Add all-contributors and codeowners

-This automated pull request aims to:
+This an automated pull request that aims to:

-- Add `all-contributors` to the project.
-- Add `CODEOWNERS` with mentions to the store-framework dev team and the tech-writers team for `docs` changes.
+%task_list%